History of China (2002–present): Anti-corruption efforts

 Chinese society depended heavily on personal relationships, which, combined with the new lust for wealth, produced escalating corruption.
 Historian Keith Schoppa says that bribery was only one of the tools of corruption, which also included, "embezzlement, nepotism, smuggling, extortion, cronyism, kickbacks, deception, fraud, squandering public monies, illegal business transactions, stock manipulation and real estate fraud."
 Given the repeated anti-corruption campaigns it was a prudent precaution to move as much of the fraudulent money as possible overseas.

 Top leaders such as General Secretary Jiang Zemin warned that corruption could threaten the party's ongoing existence.
 Corruption has been a major area of focus in the Hu-Wen Administration, although the effectiveness of anti-corruption measures has been disputed.
 Although it has been argued that corruption is the inevitable result of China's social customs and the complicated nature of social relationships (see guanxi) in the country, it is reasonable to believe that one-party rule and the current political system is, at least in part, exacerbating the problem.
 In 2008 the head of the university center on corruption estimated that 10,000 corrupt officials fled China with up to $100 billion in public funds in the last decade.

-Xu Caihou provided a classic case of high-level corruption.
-He served as a high military official in once sat on the Politburo.
+PLA General Xu Caihou provided a classic case of high-level corruption.
+He served as a high military official and once sat on the Politburo.
 He died of cancer in 2015 as investigations into his embezzlements and bribes began.
 His home contained enormous amounts of gold, jewelry, cash, and other luxury items requiring several trucks to haul away.
 He kept a long list of clients who had received undeserved military promotions through bribery and payoffs.

 Opinion polls continually show that corruption (in all sectors of society) is the main complaint of the people.
 Currently, hospitals, schools, police, and social and legal institutions are constantly affected by bribery, cronyism, and nepotism.
 However, the Chinese Communist Party still asserts a monopoly on exposing corrupt officials and businessmen, and critics accuse the party of selective punishment.
 Analysts say the authorities are reluctant to pursue senior figures and their allies and punishment comes in the form of political purges rather than genuine law enforcement.

 After 2012, Chinese Communist Party general secretary Xi Jinping made corruption a high priority target, including the removal of many high officials.
 In the process he greatly and increased his own powers and ability to undermine political opponents.